 _

 After your walk, you can also stop in front of the current Chartreuse du Liget which is right next door and admire its architecture.
-I believe it can also be visited; unfortunately, during our visit, we didn’t have time to stop (rates: 2 € for the visit of the exterior and vestiges + 2 € for the visit of the Saint-Jean du Liget chapel).
+I believe it can also be visited; unfortunately, during our visit, we didn’t have the time to stop there (prices: 2 € for a visit to the exterior and ruins + 2 € for a visit to the Saint-Jean du Liget chapel).
 This Charterhouse was founded in 1177 by Henry II Plantagenet and placed under the patronage of Saint John the Baptist.

 Starting from the Pas aux Anes pond